Hconsolo/MSDS460-Assignment_01_/README.md

 ## Results

+We employed the optimization simplex algorithm with PulP to devise a dietary model, the solutions of which are illustrated in Figures 01 and 02.
+In Model 01, we found that the solution consisted of only two meals: milk and Kraft Mac and Cheese.
+It's crucial to underline that the solution fails to converge without milk, highlighting the pivotal role of this food item in maintaining a balanced diet.

 ![Optimal Diet](https://github.com/Hconsolo/MSDS460-Assignment_01_/blob/main/002.%20Pictures%20Paper/optimal_diet.png)

 #### Figure 01: Optimal weekly portion for each food item (meal).

 ![Total Cost](https://github.com/Hconsolo/MSDS460-Assignment_01_/blob/main/002.%20Pictures%20Paper/total_cost.png)

+Moreover, when we stipulated the condition of having at least one meal per food item, the cost rose by almost 12 dollars.
+Once again, the simplex solution selected milk and Kraft Mac and Cheese, with one serving for the other meals.
+Shifting to Model 03, we observed that the weekly cost nearly doubled when we aimed to achieve a more diverse diet while maintaining the same nutrient targets.
+This indicates that a diversified diet can have a significant impact on one's budget.
+Interestingly, the solution found Salmon with rice and broccoli more attractive than Amy's Thai Pad Thai and Fresh Express Chopped Caesar Salad Kit.
+This suggests that preparing our meals is better than buying ready-to-heat frozen food or ready-to-eat meal kits.

+#### Figure 02: Optimal weekly cost for all consumed food item (meal).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Conclusion

+In this paper, we employed linear programming techniques to analyze a simplified Diet Problem, which is a well-known LP task.
+To ensure quick convergence of the solution, we took valuable insights from the Dietary Guidelines for Americans (2020).
+During the exercise, we gathered recipes and nutritional information from the Marianos website to create six meal options.
+We also included milk in the list of meals due to its high nutrient content, especially for calcium.

+Based on Model 01, the optimal solution suggests that a diet with less variety, consisting of milk and mac and cheese, is the best.
+As we imposed more restrictions on the problem, the total cost of the solution worsened, which was expected.
+This indicates that a diversified diet can have a significant impact on one's budget.
+Our study suggests that preparing our meals is better than buying ready-to-heat frozen food or ready-to-eat meal kits.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>